unikraft/eurosys21-artifacts/README.md

 All of our results were run on inexpensive (roughly EUR 800) [Shuttle SH370R6](http://global.shuttle.com/products/productsDetail?productId=2265) boxes with an Intel i7 9700K 3.6 GHz (4.9 Ghz with Turbo Boost, 8 cores) and 32GB of RAM.
-For the DPDK experiment we used[Intel X520-T2](https://ark.intel.com/content/www/de/de/ark/products/69655/intel-ethernet-converged-network-adapter-x520-t2.html) cards with the 82599EB chipset.
+For the DPDK experiment we used [Intel X520-T2](https://ark.intel.com/content/www/de/de/ark/products/69655/intel-ethernet-converged-network-adapter-x520-t2.html) cards with the 82599EB chipset.